polyformproject/polyformproject.org/index.md

 ## Drafts

-You can download our first draft license language in [Word format here](/polyform-v1.0.0-pre.1.docx), [OpenDocument format here](/polyform-v1.0.0-pre.1.odt), and [PDF here](/polyform-v1.0.0-pre.1.pdf).
-You can also read the latest language and feed back [on GitHub](https://github.com/polyformproject/polyform-licenses).
+You can download our first-draft license language in [Word format here](/polyform-v1.0.0-pre.1.docx), [OpenDocument format here](/polyform-v1.0.0-pre.1.odt), and [PDF here](/polyform-v1.0.0-pre.1.pdf).
+You can also read the latest language, and feed back, [on GitHub](https://github.com/polyformproject/polyform-licenses).

 We welcome suggestions to improve the language of the license.
 Please send any suggestions for drafting improvements to [feedback@polyformproject.org](mailto:feedback@polyformproject.org).